 In 2016, transport became the UK’s biggest source of greenhouse gas emissions making up 26% of total emissions.
 There has been little progress on reducing this (only a 2% fall since 1990 v. a 57% decrease in energy supply emissions).
 Worse, pre-pandemic, it had started to grow again.
 There was then a massive initial drop during the Lockdown, but it is now well up again, apart from at commuting times where increased home working continues to depress travel.

-Throw in the emissions from an ever-expanding aviation sector and you have a compelling case why we must tackle transport in Yorkshire if we are to achieve our climate targets.
+Throw in the additional emissions from an ever-expanding aviation sector and you have a compelling case why we must tackle transport in Yorkshire if we are to achieve our climate targets.

 Transport is also a major contributor to the illegally high levels of air pollution in some parts of Yorkshire.
 There are over 2500 premature deaths each year as a result of particulate air pollution many of which are as a result of diesel cars.